389ds/389ds.github.io/docs/389ds/design/delay-accepting-updates-after-init.md

 ==========
 The rejections of updates is too strict in some situations and should not be set

-## Single master topologies
+## Single supplier topologies
-If there is only one master it should always start to accept updates.
+If there is only one supplier it should always start to accept updates.
 It is possible that on a read only consumer there are more advanced changes for the local RID, but the consumers will not be able to replicate back.
 So the server should accept updates, but stop replicating to these consumers until they are reinitialized